41north/besu-exflo/README.md

 ### Jar

-This method is like running a regular Besu plugin (assuming you're using Docker to execute Besu):
+This method is like running a regular Besu plugin (assuming you're using docker to execute Besu):

 1. Go to [releases](https://github.com/41North/exflo/releases) and download the `tar` or `zip` file and extract it.
 2. [Besu docker image](https://hub.docker.com/r/hyperledger/besu) exposes a `/etc/besu/plugins` folder where it loads the jars.
 3. Add a bind volume where to put Exflo jar.
 4. If you want to tweak default params, we recommend you to take a look on the [usage section](.github/USAGE.md).

-Here's an example of a possible `docker` configuration using `docker-compose` syntax:
+Here's an example of a possible docker configuration using `docker-compose` syntax:

 ```yaml
 version: '3.7'